 A. Escaping the law of “the least effort”

-Although there could be several beneficial uses of AI in education that can enhance learning (e.g., using ChatGPT before an exam by answering questions about the lesson, providing initial ideas for starting a writing project…), it might be very tempting for students to generalize its use to as many as possible of their academic tasks.
+Although there could be several beneficial uses of AI in education that can enhance learning (e.g., using ChatGPT for generating questions about the lesson before an exam, or for providing initial ideas for starting a writing project…), it might be very tempting for students to generalize its use to as many as possible of their academic tasks.
 Technology such as AI makes some tasks easier and appeals to the principle of the “least effort” which, indeed, may be detrimental for cognitive development.
 This is particularly well illustrated by a study[1] that suggests that excessive use of generative AIs like chatGPT among students is likely to increase procrastination, memory loss, and impact academic results.[2]

-Learning new (intellectual and practical) skills requires practice, and often repetition in order to increase the efficiency and quality of actions regarding their long-term goal.
-This repetition is not possible without making efforts and often facing frustration when not quite achieving our goal.
+Learning new (intellectual and practical) skills requires practice and, often, repetition in order to increase the efficiency and quality of actions regarding their long-term goal.
+Practice (with repetition) is not possible without making efforts and often facing frustration when not quite achieving the expected goal.
 If the use of technological devices and AI shortcuts these important learning steps, the individual will not acquiere the new capacities and knowledge, and will thus be empoverished.
 It is therefore important to evaluate the use of AI through this “effort-for-learning” lens, that should not be viewed as a waste of time, but rather as the time needed to learn-and-keep the knowledge (be it abstract or concrete know-how).
 Moreover, making efforts also conveys sense-making in learning, which is important for a person’s identity.

-It is thus important to think of the use of technology and AI as a means to potentiate the learning of human capacities as such, and not only to maximize exclusively evaluation scores in the education system.
-We should use AI as a complementary tool that does not prevent to make cognitive efforts.
-For instance, AI could be used to help us remind of things we need to do, and not only to do it for us, thereby depriving us of experiences that enable us to grow and flourish.
-AI could be used as a motivator instead of only/mainly as a facilitator of complex tasks (that are necessary for learning, especially long-term).
-It is our responsibility to encourage students to strike a balance between technological assistance and personal effort, in order to preserve learning and cognitive development, and to limit as far as possible the sources of distraction that technology can represent.
+It is thus important to think of the use of technology and AI as a means to potentiate the learning of human capacities as such, and not only through the sole lens of the maximization evaluation scores in the education system.
+We should use AI as a complementary tool that does not prevent making cognitive efforts.
+For instance, AI could be used to help us remind of things we need to do, rather than only to do it for us, thereby depriving us of experiences that enable us to grow and flourish.
+AI could be used as a motivator instead of only or mainly as a facilitator of complex tasks (that may be necessary for learning, especially long-term ones).
+It is teachers’ and trainers’ responsibility to encourage learners to strike a balance between technological assistance and personal effort, in order to preserve learning and cognitive development, and to limit as far as possible the sources of distraction that technology can represent.

-Indeed, understanding better how we learn and how we are influenced by our environment and our practices, fosters the view of a human being whose freedom to flourish depends on the capacity to control the interactions with all aspects of his environment, especially with technological devices that capture with very high efficiency our attention, depriving us of freely paying attention on what’s happening around us.
-Neuroscience has given us the means to know why we behave as we do.
+Indeed, understanding better how we learn and how we are influenced by our environment and our practices, fosters the view of a human being whose freedom to flourish depends on the capacity to control the interactions with all aspects of his environment, especially with technological devices that capture attention very efficiently, depriving people from freely paying attention to what’s happening around them.
+Neuroscience allows to better understand the constraints and mechanisms of human behaviour and thought.
 It gives ground to take action in order to avoid or domesticate interaction with mind-monopolizing artefacts.
-Neuroscience is also revealing that our brain does not really behave as a computer.
-The biological nature of the body and its nervous system constrains the type of functionalities it enables for behavior and mind.
-Neuroscience highlights for instance, in the perspective of sense-making, the crucial proactive engagement of the embodied nervous system in its environment.

 [1] Abbas, M., Jam, F. A., & Khan, T. I. (2024).
 Is it harmful or helpful?
 Examining the causes and consequences of generative AI usage among university students.
 International Journal of Educational Technology in Higher Education, 21(1), 10.

 [2] However, this study not only highlights the causal relationship between excessive chatGPT use and cognitive impoverishment.
 It also shows the causal relationship between excessive use of chatGPT and time pressures and high workload levels.
-So it’s not just AI or technology alone that triggers cognitive impoverishment, but its inclusion in a socio-economic model that overvalues production and consumption, efficiency and speed.
+So, AI or technology alone may not be the sole triggers of cognitive impoverishment.
+Their inclusion in a socio-economic model that overvalues production and consumption, efficiency and speed also looks causally involved.

 B. Preventing the loss of skills: critical thinking and creativity

 The use of AI brings along with it the risk of deskilling.
-There are some sorts of skills that seems to be acceptable to lose, for example skills related to outdated technologies, etc., but there are other skills that seem intrinsic to our humanity, skills like those necessary for survival and living in society and understanding the truth.
-Exactly how we determine what skills to continue teaching and what skills we are all right with losing is a somewhat open question, but there do seem to be skills that we should not lose.
-For example, critical thinking skills – the skills of philosophy – seem to be particularly important.
+There are some sorts of skills that seem to be acceptable to lose, for example skills related to outdated technologies, etc., but there are other skills that seem intrinsic to our humanity, skills like those necessary for survival, for living in society, or rational skills for relating to truth.
+How exactly can we determine what skills we should continue teaching and what skills we are all right with losing is a somewhat open question, but there do seem to be skills that we should not lose.

-With the challenges posed by the integration and overuse of AI in education, we may need to reinvent assignments and activities that cannot be easily solved by AI tools but instead require students to call upon their creativity and critical thinking.
-Moreover, valuing such activities could motivate students to engage more deeply with the learning process and be more willing to complete tasks on their own.[1]
+In this respect, we may need to reinvent assignments and activities that cannot be easily solved by AI tools but instead require students to call upon their creativity and critical thinking.
+Moreover, valuing such activities could motivate students to engage more deeply in the learning process and be more willing to complete tasks on their own.[1]

 However, many of the commenters around the world expressed concern that AI might harm our creativity, our critical thinking, our mental development, our social development and so on.
 These threats should be taken seriously, avoided if possible, and if they start coming true then halted quickly.